 Mall Maintenance Funding

-Costs for services are shared by the City and property owners on a 2/3 City, 1/3 property owner basis.
+Costs for services are shared equally by the City and property owners.

 Mall Maintenance Billing

 Property owner charges are calculated in the fall, based on actual expenditures for the September 1-August 31 service year and are charged in arrears.
 Charges are normally included on the subsequent annual property tax bill.
 Only properties receiving services are charged.
 Charges are allocated based upon parcel size (square footage) and street frontage (linear feet).
 In certain areas the service area is extended to cover sidewalks leading to City parking lots and ramps.
 For more information on how these charges are calculated please see Charges Diagram.

 The Mall Concourse is very fortunate to be able to partner with Olbrich Gardens for installation of annual flower displays in the large planter tubs.
 Olbrich selects the plants, then uses the planting days as an opportunity to expose their summer interns to the joys and challenges of designing and planting in an urban setting.
 The interns also provide plant maintenance and watering help throughout the summer to keep everything looking good.

 Another valuable partner is the Business Improvement District, which provides the spring pansies for the planters and annuals for three downtown planting beds, as well as the winter evergreen boughs and planter decorations, through a contract with Lone Oak Interests.
 Watering of the pots twice weekly throughout the growing season is funded by the BID.